TheKing0x9/VBuild/README.md

 ### Core

 - [-] Add command line options for VBuild
+- [-] Add support for running commands from a file
 - [ ] Add help for commands
 - [ ] Expose hooks for file changes in the API
 - [ ] Windows Port